California Institute of Integral Studies: Philosophical background

 Central to the early history of the institute is a model of so-called integral education.
 Originally set up to study Eastern culture and philosophy in the beginning of the 1950s, the Institute developed further in this direction with the arrival of Haridas Chaudhuri.
 Chaudhuri introduced the integral philosophy of Sri Aurobindo as a navigating principle for education and established a perspective that sought a holistic view of the human being; an integration of material and spiritual values; as well as an integration of Eastern and Western philosophies and worldviews.
 By the mid-eighties this model of education was firmly established.
 In 1985 Voigt reported on the graduate programs at CIIS and elaborated on the experience of integral education at the institute.
 In the late 1990s, CIIS was one of several institutions in the United States associated with the study of Holism and Consciousness.

-There is also a connection between the roots of CIIS and the Human Potential Movement of the 1950s and 1960s.
-Among the students who attended the colloquia at the American Academy of Asian Studies in the 1950s was Michael Murphy and Dick Price, founders of the Esalen Institute at Big Sur.
+There is also a connection between the roots of CIIS and the Human Potential Movement.
+Among the students who attended the colloquia at the American Academy of Asian Studies in the 1950s were Michael Murphy and Dick Price, founders of the Esalen Institute at Big Sur.
 According to Gleig and Floress, "one can trace a direct line from Integral Yoga through [the Cultural Integration Fellowship] to two of the major centers of the Human Potential movement and the transpersonal psychology field it birthed: Esalen and California Institute of Integral Studies (CIIS)."

 Gleig and Flores further explain that:

 According to Jim Ryan, CIIS, as developed by the founder (Chaudhuri), "had a very wide academic reach, far beyond its basic East-West philosophy concentration.
 Theses and dissertations were done over many years on the politics, economics, anthropology, sociology, and area studies of many nations of the world."

-Academic program
+Academics

-CIIS consists of four schools: the School of Professional Psychology & Health, the School of Consciousness and Transformation (mainly humanities subjects), the School of Undergraduate Studies, and the American College of Traditional Chinese Medicine (ACTCM).
-ACTCM became the fourth school after merging with CIIS on July 1, 2015.
+CIIS consists of three schools: the School of Professional Psychology & Health, the School of Consciousness and Transformation (mainly humanities subjects), and the School of Undergraduate Studies.

 The institute offers interdisciplinary and cross-cultural graduate studies in psychology, counseling, philosophy, religion, cultural anthropology, transformative studies and leadership, integrative health, women's spirituality, and community mental health.
 Many courses combine mainstream academic curricula with a spiritual orientation, including influences from a broad spectrum of mystical or esoteric traditions.

 Accreditation and exam pass rates

 CIIS is accredited by the WASC Senior College and University Commission.
-In addition, degrees offered through ACTCM are accredited by the Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM).

 In 2018, The Board of Behavioral Sciences (BBS), California's state regulatory agency responsible for licensing, examination, and enforcement of Licensed Marriage and Family Therapists (LMFTs), released statistics for its January 1, 2018 through June 30, 2018 exam cycle.